jazelly/collections-jdk/README.md

 Well, mainly 2 reasons.

-1. collections-ts is strictly type-scripted.
+1. `collections-jdk` is strictly type-scripted.
-For TS users, collections-ts guarantees 100% fast fail with wrong data types
+For TS users, `collections-jdk` guarantees 100% fast fail with wrong data types
-2. collections-ts is designed to be analogous to Java Collections.
+2. collections-jdk is designed to be analogous to Java Collections.
 Most implementations in JDK Collections will be rebuilt here

 ## FAQ